 Watercare supplies around 365 million litres of water to Auckland every day.
 Water is drawn from 23 sources, treated and supplied to homes and businesses via a vast network of pipes.

 As Watercare manages the water and wastewater for wider Auckland, their network contains data from a wide variety of sources and formats.
 They need to manage water supply, wastewater, and the corresponding data in a timely, accurate, and responsive manner.
-Watercare sought a partner who could help expand their data science team, perform data quality assessments, and perform research and development on potential operational tools to more effectively manage their network.
+Watercare sought a partner who could help expand their data science team, perform data quality assessments, and develop operational tools to more effectively manage their network.

 Harmonic has assisted Watercare in expanding their data science expertise by acting as a liaison with The University of Auckland.
 This has included Harmonic presenting our Watercare projects to the University of Auckland’s Statistics and Computer Science students, which led to an internship programme at Watercare and the recruitment of two interns, one of which was a graduate who converted to a permanent position.